philippinespire/pire_lcwgs_data_processing/README.md

 **`locality`**
 - In the format: Municipality_Province.
 You can look for this in various sheets, or use google.
 If unsure, ask on Slack.
   - For Albatross individuals collected between 1907-1910, this sheet may be helpful: [ALBATROSS_1907-1910updatedALLrecordsNotations.xlsx](https://olddominion.sharepoint.com/:x:/r/sites/CarpenterMolecularLab/_layouts/15/Doc.aspx?sourcedoc=%7BC924AA0F-278E-48EA-A078-5F708220687F%7D&file=ALBATROSS_1907-1910updatedALLrecordsNotations.xlsx&action=default&mobileredirect=true)
+- For multi-word municipalities/provinces (i.e. Matnog Bay, Northern Samar, etc), use capital letters to separate the words.
+Ex: MatnogBay_Sorsogon, Biri_NorthernSamar
+  - GEOME used to allow for dashes (Matnog-Bay_Sorsogon, Biri_Northern-Samar), but has since updated their system.

 **`country`**
 - Philippines

 **`genus`**
-- Say your species is Zenarchopterus dispar, genus would be "Zenarchopterus".
+- Say your species is Sphaeramia nematoptera, genus would be "Sphaeramia".

 **`specificEpithet`**
- - Say your species is Zenarchopterus dispar, this would be "dispar".
+ - Say your species is Sphaeramia nematoptera, this would be "nematoptera".

 **`lifeStage`**
 - Default to “adult” if you have no other information.
 It should be noted on the [Lot Sheet](https://olddominion.sharepoint.com/:x:/r/sites/CarpenterMolecularLab/_layouts/15/Doc.aspx?sourcedoc=%7B9E5DA055-65CC-449A-92E1-3537C1B9949D%7D&file=Lot_sheet.xlsx&action=default&mobileredirect=true) under the “Notes” column if the specimens are larvae or juveniles.